Ravinayak07/reactJs/Notes.md

 7.19.0

 C:\Users\ASUS>node --version
-v14.17.6
+v16.16.0

 //checked in both powershell and cmd
 ```
 - nodejs helps in running the javascrit outside the web browser in your computer.
 Before nodejs was released, js could only be run in the webbrowser.
 - npm is a package manager.
 It is same as pep in python.It helps in installing the packages(i.e the code written by someone else) to your computer.
+It gives us prefedined and prebuilt packages to use
 - npm downloads the packages to your computer
 - But if u dont want to download the packages, u can use npx which only uses the packages and doesnot downloads it

-### STEPS TO CREATE REACT APP:
+## STEPS TO CREATE REACT APP:
-- Go to the folder where u want to create the react App.
+- Go to the folder innside which u want to create the react App.
-- shift+right click > open windows powershell here
+- shift+right click > open windows powershell here  OR open CMD.
-- run this command= npx create-react-app my-app
-- After succesfully creating react app, open terminal of vs code and run: npm start
-- Your create App will be displayed on our Local browser(http://localhost:3000)
-- In the termninal, there will another link (On Your Network:  http://192.168.112.117:3000 ).
-You can view the react app on your phone using this link.

-## INCLUDE BOOTSTRAP IN REACT:
-- Open boostrap website and go to the [starter template](https://getbootstrap.com/docs/5.2/getting-started/rtl/#starter-template)
-- Add the option 1 script tag in after the body section of index.html of the react project
-- Also copy the boostrap css link of the starter template and paste before the title tag of index.html of the react project.
-### COMPONENTS:
-- In react, you can make class based components or function based components.

-1st method
+- Run the any of the following two commands:

+### NOW THERE ARE TWO CAMMANDS TO CREATE REACT APP:
-npm install create-react-app basicapp
+Command 1: **npm install create-react-app app-name**

-npm > stands for node package manager.
-Gives us prefedined and prebuilt packages to use
-name can no longer contain capital letters
+- app-name should not contain capital letters
-with this command "npm install create-react-app basicapp" i got this error
+- Sometimes with this command you may get error like:
 ```
 PS C:\Users\ASUS\Documents\Ravi\My_Notes\ON GITHUB\ReactJS> npm install create-react-app basicapp npm ERR! code E404